bazhenov/action-avr-make/README.md

 ## Usage

 Use the `dir` input to specify the directory of the `Makefile` relative to the project root.
-Paths in the `Makefile` should still be specified relative to the project root.
 If `dir` is omitted, the `Makefile` is assumed to be located in the project root.
 Use the `target` input to specify the `make` target.
 Or, omit the `target` input to make the default target (usually the first one in a file).

 Example of the workflow.